 - Comes from circumstances peculiar to the property, not from conditions that are general to the neighborhood.

-In determining whether or not enforcement of the zoning ordinance would cause unreasonable hardship under subsection A of this section, the appeal authority may not find an unreasonable hardship if the hardship is self-imposed or economic.
+In determining whether or not enforcement of the zoning ordinance would cause unreasonable hardship under subsection A of this section, the hearing officer may not find an unreasonable hardship if the hardship is self-imposed or economic.

-In determining whether or not there are special circumstances attached to the property under subsection A of this section, the appeal authority may find that special circumstances exist only if the special circumstances:
+In determining whether or not there are special circumstances attached to the property under subsection A of this section, the hearing officer may find that special circumstances exist only if the special circumstances:

 - Relate to the hardship complained of; and